26 of the Best Beer Gardens in Leeds

 8 Russell St, Leeds LS1 5RN – 0113 3226261

-Part rooftop bar part plant-based eatery, The Green Room is Wellington Street’s newest addition.
-Located a stone’s throw away from Leeds City Station, there is a focus on sustainability, wellbeing, and plant-based dining.
-The impressive south-facing rooftop terrace will be the ideal place to head in the warmer months, for al fresco dining, sunset cocktails, pop up parties and summer BBQs.
+Part rooftop bar part plant-based eatery, Green Room is Wellington Street’s newest addition.
+Located a stone’s throw away from Leeds City Station, there is a focus on sustainability, well-being, and plant-based dining.
+The impressive south-facing rooftop terrace will be the ideal place to head in the warmer months, for al fresco dining, sunset cocktails, pop-up parties and summer BBQs.
+A lively terrace area with a great atmosphere makes the Green Room top of our list as one of the best beer gardens in Leeds.

 36 Wellington Street, Leeds, LS1 2DE